libp2p/docs/content/concepts/content-routing.md

   routing and is dishonest about having the closest peer.
 - After identifying the closest peer, the peer either matches with the `CID` and provides a pointer to the content, or, the peer does not have the `CID` and suggests that the lookup failed.

+{{% notice "note" %}}
-> This generalization assumes that the peer who has the content does not need to be discovered.
+This generalization assumes that the peer who has the content does not need to be discovered.

-> Providing content follows a similar approach.
+Providing content follows a similar approach.
+{{% /notice %}}

-### Provide: Announce content
+## Provide: Announce content

 Content stays local to peers across the network.
 Whenever a peer wants to provide content, the peer defines a pointer that points to the `PeerID` of the peer.
 The peer generates a key